What Are Tax Credits, and Which Ones Do You Qualify For?

-- There are two educational tax credits available in the 2019 and 2020 tax years: the Lifetime Learning Credit and the American Opportunity Tax Credit.
+There are two educational tax credits available in the 2019 and 2020 tax years: the Lifetime Learning Credit and the American Opportunity Tax Credit.
 Each allows you to deduct a percentage of what you pay in tuition and related qualifying costs for you, your spouse, or your dependent to pursue post-secondary education.
-The amounts of these credits also decrease as your income increases beyond certain limits: $116,000 for married couples filing jointly for the 2019 tax year and $118,000 for filers of joint married returns in 2020.
+The amounts of these credits also decrease as your income increases beyond certain limits: $116,000 for married couples filing jointly for the 2019 tax year and $118,000 for the same group in 2020.
 Rules determine the nature of educational expenses that qualify toward the credit, including certain fees and mandatory costs.
-You can claim one of these credits or the other, but not both.
+You can claim one of these credits, but not both.